-The mission of the Department of Marketplace Ministry: The mission of the Department of Marketplace Ministry is to provide students with an educational experience that integrates faith, biblical knowledge, and skills training necessary to become leaders and innovators in both faith-based institutions and secular organizations.
+The mission of the Department of Marketplace Ministry is to provide students with an educational experience that integrates faith, biblical knowledge, and skills training necessary to become leaders and innovators in both faith-based institutions and secular organizations.
 The goal is to provide education and experiences that will help students develop a heart's desire to serve individuals, families, and communities where they work in a way that will impact the world for Christ.

-Courses offered by the Department of Marketplace Ministry are listed in the "Course Descriptions" section under the following curricular areas: Computer Science (CS); Counseling (CO); Education (ED); Leadership and Administration (LE); Military Science (MS); Psychology (PS).
+Courses offered by the Department of Marketplace Ministry are listed in the "Course Descriptions" section under the following curricular areas: Accounting (ACCT); Business Administration (BUAD); Computer Science (COSC); Counseling (COUN); Economics (ECON); Education (EDUC); Esports and Gaming Administration (ESGA); Human Resource Management (HRMT); Leadership and Administration (LEAD); Marketing (MRKT); Military Science (MLSC); Professional Sales (PRSL); Psychology (PSYC); Public Administration (PADM); Sport Management (SPMT); Supply Chain Management (SCMT).